UCL/research-computing-with-cpp/10Cloud/05exercise3.md

 ---
-title: Exercise 3 - Virtualisation
+title: Containers in the Cloud
 ---

 ## Exercise 3: Virtualisation